A-Journey-Of-Music/blog/content/notes/Tuning the Blog.md

 ---
 While the development of the game is underway, we want to share our newest developments to this blog.
 As you know, this blog is based on [Quartz](https://quartz.jzhao.xyz/), which is based on [Hugo](https://gohugo.io/).
-Hugo is one of the fastest frameworks for static sites and our site was scoring **93** out of a **100** on the [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) performance rating.
+Hugo is one of the fastest frameworks for static sites, and our site was scoring **93** out of a **100** on the [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) performance rating.
-One diagnostic point Lighthouse had mentioned was, that pictures were shipped in many different formats (.svg, .png, .jpeg) instead of using the optimized **.webp** format.
+One diagnostic point Lighthouse had mentioned was, that pictures were shipped in many formats (.svg, .png, .jpeg) instead of using the optimized **.webp** format.

 As we delivered our blog through a [Github Actions-Pipeline](https://github.com/features/actions), we thought of an additional step, to automatically convert all images in the `images`-folder, to be converted into .webp
 We implemented the following step: